 Amy Helm sought what she calls a “circular sound” for her new album.
 It’s a well-rounded one, one marked by streaks of Americana, country, blues, and gospel, and the kinds of four-part harmonies that can burst open a melody and close the loop of an octave.
 And sentimentally, it’s a sound that represents the feeling of community.

-About the opener, Erin Costello:
+About the opener, The Furies: